maciejskorski/enhanced-pll-trng/README.md

 ### 🔎 Theoretical Model Properties

-[This R notebook](src/PLL_TRNG_Model.ipynb) shows how to use the theoretical model.
+[This R notebook](src/PLL_TRNG_Model.ipynb) explains in detail how to use the theoretical model.
 It reproduces Figures 4, 5, 6 and 7 from the paper.

 ### Statistical Analysis under Regular Conditions